Colombo crime family: Origins

 In September 1921, Joseph Profaci arrived in New York City from Villabate, Sicily, Italy.
 After struggling in Chicago with his businesses, Profaci moved back to Brooklyn in 1925 and became a well-known olive oil importer.
 On September 27, Profaci obtained his American citizenship.
 With his olive-oil-importing business doing well, Profaci made deals with friends from his old town in Sicily, and one of his largest buyers was Tampa mobster Ignazio Italiano.

 Profaci controlled a small criminal gang that operated mainly in Brooklyn.
-The dominant Cosa Nostra groups in Brooklyn were led by Frankie Yale, Giuseppe Masseria, Nicolo Schirò and capo di tutti capi Salvatore "Toto" D'Aquila.
+The dominant Cosa Nostra groups in Brooklyn were led by Frankie Yale, Joe Masseria, Nicolo Schirò and capo di tutti capi ('boss of bosses') Salvatore "Toto" D'Aquila.

-On July 1, 1928, Yale was murdered by Chicago Outfit boss Al Capone's hit-men.
+On July 1, 1928, Yale was murdered by Chicago Outfit boss Al Capone's hitmen.
 Capone murdered Yale because Yale refused to give Capone, a Neapolitan, control over the Unione Siciliana fraternal association.
-Yale's murder allowed Profaci and his brother in-law Joseph Magliocco to gain territory for their small gang, including territory in Bensonhurst, Bay Ridge, Red Hook and Carroll Gardens, while the rest of Yale's group went to the Masseria family.
+Yale's murder allowed Profaci and his brother-in-law Joseph Magliocco to gain territory for their small gang, including territory in Bensonhurst, Bay Ridge, Red Hook and Carroll Gardens, while the rest of Yale's group went to the Masseria family.

 On October 10, 1928, D'Aquila was murdered, resulting in a fight for D'Aquila's territory.
 To prevent a gang war in Brooklyn, a Mafia meeting was called on December 5, 1928, at the Statler Hotel in Cleveland, Ohio.
 The site was chosen because it was neutral territory outside New York under Porrello crime family control and protection.
 The main topic was dividing D'Aquila's territory.
-Attendees representing Brooklyn included Profaci, Magliocco, Vincent Mangano (who reported to D'Aqulia family boss Manfredi Mineo), Joseph Bonanno (who represented Salvatore Maranzano and the Castellammarese Clan), Chicago mobsters Joseph Guinta and Pasquale Lolordo, and Tampa mobster Ignazio Italiano.
-At the end of the meeting, Profaci received a share of D'Aqulia's Brooklyn territory, with Magliocco as his second-in-command.
+Attendees representing Brooklyn included Profaci, Magliocco, Vincent Mangano (who reported to D'Aquila family boss Manfredi Mineo), Joseph Bonanno (who represented Salvatore Maranzano and the Castellammarese), Ignazio Italiano (Tampa, Florida), and Chicago mobsters Joseph Guinta and Pasquale Lolordo.
+At the end of the meeting, Profaci received a share of D'Aquila's Brooklyn territory, with Magliocco as his second-in-command.